-For those of us lucky enough to have work to do during the time of COVID-19, it may be hard to actually get any work done.
+For those of us working from home, it may be hard to actually get any work done.
 What started as a fantasy of more sleep, more time with family or more time for oneself can quickly become a nightmare for personal productivity.
 Even with all the time in the world it can be easy to find yourself procrastinating on a to-do list by first indulging in one more Netflix episode, an entire load of laundry or a 4 hour social media blackhole.

 The most important thing to understand is that achieving optimal success while working from home is all about balance.
 You don’t need to beat yourself up every time you take time for yourself and your mental health, just make sure you set yourself up to continue work afterwards.
 With the right balance of work and play, all of us can thrive in quarantine instead of getting stuck in a rut.

-Here are our favorite ‘hacks’ to stay productive while working from home.
+Here are our fav five ‘wellness hacks’ to stay productive while working from home.

 Set A Schedule

 Coming from a set daily routine can be jarring to our internal clocks.
 It's a common misconception that people who work from home are available for recreation during work hours.
 Not having a routine can mess with our sleep, our eating, our exercise and our overall focus!
 When you're working and relaxing environments are combined, it's helpful to create a schedule to differentiate between the two.

 Generally, awaking with the sun and beginning your relaxation and pre-bed routine at sunset allows for adequate sleep and aligns you with the circadian rhythm.
 Block out a period where you can commit to work with no distractions.
 From there, you can add in time for health (yoga/ fitness), personal self-care, and social time with friends, family, or online groups.